Enlarged Heart: Symptoms, Causes & Treatment

 1. Medications

-• Diuretics, like furosemide or indapamide: These remove excess fluid in the body and prevent fluid accumulation that interferes with heart function These medications also reduce swelling in the abdomen, legs, feet and ankles.
+• Diuretics, such as furosemide or indapamide: These help remove excess fluid from the body, preventing fluid buildup that can interfere with heart function.
+They also reduce swelling in the abdomen, legs, feet, and ankles.

-• Anti-hypertensives, like captopril, enalapril, losartan, valsartan, carvedilol or bisoprolol: These medications help to dilate blood vessels, which increase blood flow and help reduce the overall load on the heart
+• Antihypertensives, such as captopril, enalapril, losartan, valsartan, carvedilol, or bisoprolol: These medications help relax and widen blood vessels, improving blood flow and reducing the workload on the heart.

-These medications should be used under a doctor’s supervision, with specific dosing prescribed for you.
+These medications should be used under medical supervision, with doses tailored to your individual needs.

 2. Pacemaker

-In some cases of cardiomegaly, especially in advanced stages, the doctor may recommend the placement of a pacemaker to coordinate electrical impulses and contraction of the heart muscle.
-A pacemaker can help with heart function and make it easier for the heart to pump blood.
-Learn more about how a pacemaker works and when it is recommended.
+In some cases of cardiomegaly, particularly in advanced stages, a doctor may recommend a pacemaker to help coordinate the heart’s electrical signals and contractions.
+This can improve heart function and make it easier for the heart to pump blood.

 3. Cardiac surgery

-The cardiologist may recommend surgery to correct any defects or abnormalities in the heart valves.
-The surgeon can either repair or substitute the affected valve.
+A cardiologist may recommend surgery to correct defects or abnormalities in the heart valves.
+The procedure may involve repairing or replacing the affected valve.

 4. Coronary bypass surgery